DataStorytellingLab/visualize-social-patterns-census-api/visualize-social-patterns-census-api.md

 annually, out of ~127 million households nationally).
 For this reason ACS data are always published in two forms, an *estimate* of the data value and a *margin of error* describing uncertainty about that data value.
-Furthermore, data are aggregated into different temporal
+Furthermore, ACS data are aggregated into different temporal
 estimates:

 - *ACS 1 year estimates* use data from only the year in question.
 They